Posted on Monday, March 1st, 2004

 Twenty minutes later, just as I am drifting into dreamland and thinking I may actually get some sleep tonight, the phone rings.
 I snap awake in a panic wondering if somebody I know has been put in the hospital or has died or something equally horrible has happened.
 I run to the phone with a sense of dread overwhelming me, only to find out that it's a f#@%ing survey.
 That's right, my first shot at sleep IN WEEKS has completely turned to shit because somebody wants me to take some kind of survey...

-Survey Bitch: I'm with a National organization gathering research...
+Survey Asshole: I'm with a National organization gathering research...

 Dave: WHAT?
 It's past 9:00 at night...
 I was IN BED!!

-Survey Bitch: Our organization is one of the largest...
+Survey Asshole: Our organization is one of the largest...

 Dave: I DON'T CARE!
 It's past 9:00, I was SLEEPING, and am not interested.
 Don't call me again!
 Put me on your do-not call list and never bother me again!

-Survey Bitch: WE DON'T HAVE ONE!!!
-We are a National organization gathering research for children with asthma and need...
+Survey Asshole: WE DON'T HAVE ONE!!!
+We are a national organization gathering research for children with asthma and need...

 It's at this point I wish I had an old-fashioned phone that I could slam down, but all I can do is press the "OFF" button on my handset and throw the phone on the table.
 That was an hour ago.
 Any chance I had of getting any sleep tonight has been effectively destroyed.
 For the next 8 hours, I'll sit in front of the television like a zombie as my body fights the massive amount of sleeping pills I've taken, refusing to sleep.
 What in the heck is wrong with me?
 Googling "sleep disorders" gives me a lot of possibilities, but no answers.